MayfieldRoboticsPublic/marm/README.rst

 code
 ~~~~

-Here's how to do that same in code:
+To do the same in code:

 .. code:: python